ruithumbup/CarND-Behavioral-Cloning-P3/writeup_report.md

 My model consists of a five-layer convolution neural network with 5x5 and 3x3 filter sizes and depths between 24 and 64 (model.py lines 73-77)
 The first three convolution layers implemented max pooling with 2x2 stride. activation function "RELU" is used between every convolution layer

-The model includes RELU layers to introduce nonlinearity (code line 73-77), and the data is normalized in the model using a Keras lambda layer (code line 67).
+The model includes RELU layers to introduce nonlinearity (code lines 73-80), and the data is normalized in the model using a Keras lambda layer (code line 67).

 #### 2. Attempts to reduce overfitting in the model